Wellbeing content for you!

 Thirdly, social support helps to overcome obstacles.
 Find an "accountability buddy", who can support you during difficult moments of low motivation.
 This is why studying and working in teams is beneficial.
 This is also why good guidance is worth of gold.
 It is also much easier to stick to your plan when you are supported by others.

-Going to the gym in slushy November is easier when you do it with a pal.
+Going to the gym through slush or ice is easier when you do it with a pal.
 So, look around, maybe you find someone with the similar goal, someone you can share the role of being the accountability buddy with.

 Social support really shifts your perception of obstacles.

 (More about this, follow the link underneath to Social support and the perception of geographical slant - ScienceDirect)

 And – last but not least – meaningful goals give high inspiration.
 Read more about this in Frank Martela's blog (link underneath)